 Eligible Countries: Available to applicants from Switzerland.

-Applicants must have successfully completed their studies in human, veterinary or dental medicine and be admitted as doctoral students in the local MD-PhD program of a Swiss university by the time of the scholarship start.
+Applicants must have successfully completed their studies in human, veterinary or dental medicine and be admitted as doctoral students in the local MD-PhD program of a Swiss university by the time of the program starts.
 They must have been residents of Switzerland for at least 2 years by the submission deadline.
 Complete participation requirements and evaluation criteria are described in the program regulations.

 Applicants for a national MD-PhD scholarship must fulfill the following requirements: